sparsha-bhusal/Hyprland-Dotfiles/README.md

 <p align="center">
-  ⚠️This is in Beta and under construction !
+  ⚠️This is in Beta !
  <br>
   🛠️ It is being worked on !
 </p>